thomashastings/droidian-devices/DETAILED_GUIDES.md

 - Install the required base Android version (9, 10, 11)
     - Install the file called `fw_violet_miui_VIOLET_9.9.3_79d3ccd33b_9.0.zip` as a Zip file
     - Alternatively, you can enter `ADB sideload` mode and run `adb sideload fw_violet_miui_VIOLET_9.9.3_79d3ccd33b_9.0.zip`
-- Install the required vendor_zip version
+- Install the required vendor version
-    - Install the file called `https://github.com/ubuntu-touch-violet/ubuntu-touch-violet/releases/tag/20210510`
+    - Install the file called `vendor.zip`
-    - Alternatively, you can enter `ADB sideload` mode and run `adb sideload https://github.com/ubuntu-touch-violet/ubuntu-touch-violet/releases/tag/20210510`
+    - Alternatively, you can enter `ADB sideload` mode and run `adb sideload vendor.zip`
-- Install the vendor_image image
+- Install the boot image
     - Install the file called `boot.img` as an Image to the `Boot` partition
     - Alternatively, you can enter fastboot mode and `fastboot flash boot boot.img`
-- Install Recovery
-    - Please, follow the official guide to install Orange Fox Recovery
 - Install Droidian `rootfs`
     - Install the file named `droidian-rootfs-arch64_YYYYMMDD.zip` as a Zip file
     - Alternatively, you can enter `ADB sideload` mode and run `adb sideload droidian-rootfs-arch64_YYYYMMDD.zip`